eksctl-io/eksctl/site/content/introduction/01-introduction.md

 ```
 > NOTE: Cluster info will be cleaned up in kubernetes config file.
 Please run `kubectl config get-contexts` to select right context.

-## Contributions

-Code contributions are very welcome.
-If you are interested in helping make `eksctl` great then see our [contributing guide](CONTRIBUTING.md).